lordcrekit/cse440fs16proj02/README.md

 # cse440fs16proj02
-Another school project.
+* Another school project.
+* Creates a Learning Tree using entropy gain metrics to decide paths.

 ## Running
-To run, just type DT <filename>
+* To run, just type DT <filename>
-You can get more commands by typing DT -h
+* You can get more commands by typing DT -h
-You can get the actual gains used to decide paths by typing in DT <filename> -d
+* You can get the actual gains used to decide paths by typing in DT <filename> -d

 ## Output
-Output is (very close) to recommended output, self explanitory.
+* Output is (very close) to recommended output, self explanitory.